ANTIBODIES & ANTIBODY TESTING IN COVID-19

 Are there special tests for antibodies if I want to check whether my vaccination has been successful?

-• Yes, we have 2 tests which help deter specific antibodies that should be produced once you have taken vaccination.
+• Yes, we have a test which can measure the level of specific antibodies that are produced once you have taken the vaccination.

 How much does the COVID-19 antibody test cost?